-It was quite a rainy afternoon when we arrived in the Portugese university city Coimbra.
-So we put on our rain coats, hoodies over the head and went on a city hike anyway.
+It was quite a rainy afternoon when we arrived in the Portuguese university city Coimbra.
+So we put on our raincoats, hoodies over the head and went on a city hike anyway.
 Of course on the search for some cheering green.
 Which we found.

-Coimbra has one of the oldest university cities of Europe.
+Coimbra has one of the oldest university cities in Europe.
 It was founded in 1290.
-There’s all kinds of faculties and departments.
+There are all kinds of faculties and departments.
 The large Jardim Botánico has been constructed in 1773 by the Deparamento de Botánica, the botanical department of the university.

 Above: The pink Cercis canadensis in full bloom.